-Information Systems and Services (IS&S) recycles electronic media (i.e., CD’s, disks, etc.) as well as electronic equipment by stripping usable parts from obsolete or inoperable equipment and then recycling the rest through an external vendor for further breaking down and processing.
+Information Systems and Services (IS&S) recycles electronic media (i.e., CD’s, disks, etc.) as well as electronic equipment by stripping usable parts from obsolete or inoperable equipment and then recycling the rest through an external vendor for processing.

 The College also minimizes the amount of waste generated by building renovations by requiring contractors to recycle/reuse as much demolition and construction debris as possible.